Unveiling the History of Interlaken: From Aarmühle to a Global Tourism Destination

 The “Rameli” officially becomes Interlaken

 The use of the monastery name seemed somewhat coincidental.
 But of course, Interlaken was also “common” back then, as the residents’ council explained, because the district was already called that.
-Even the German poet laureate Johann Wolfgang von Goethe With his sense of well-sounding names, he mentioned the town of Interlaken after a trip in 1779, and the Englishman did the same in 1816 Lord Byron even.
+Even the German poet laureate Johann Wolfgang von Goethe With his sense of well-sounding names, he mentioned the town of Interlaken following a trip in 1779, and the Englishman did the same in 1816 Lord Byron even.

 In addition, Interlaken sounded much more cosmopolitan, more international and therefore more attractive to tourists than Aarmühle.
-Therefore, after the approval of the residents’ assembly, the community of Aarmühle submitted an official request to the canton of Bern on March 4, 1891 to be allowed to rename itself Interlaken.
+Therefore, following the approval of the residents’ assembly, the community of Aarmühle submitted an official request to the canton of Bern on March 4, 1891 to be allowed to rename itself Interlaken.

 Lord Byron